- Note 1: UW Exchange Service

 - Restart Outlook to activate the use of directory service.

 Unlike Mozilla Thunderbird, Outlook will not find your recipient automatically after you enter the name (can be partial) in the To: line in the new mail message composer window.
-You have to trigger search by presing the "Check Names" icon on the tool bar of the new mail message window.
+You have to trigger search by pressing the "Check Names" icon on the tool bar of the new mail message window.
 If the LDAP lookups don't work, make sure that the LDAP directory configuration is correct and all Microsoft Office updates Microsoft's Office downloads are installed.

 Unlike many other "mail" clients, Microsoft Outlook cannot function as a "news" reader.

-A common occurence for people doing their own configuration is to identify the incoming mail server as a POP server rather than IMAP.
+A common occurrence for people doing their own configuration is to identify the incoming mail server as a POP server rather than IMAP.
 The first time they connect to their UW Email their Inbox disappears when viewed from an IMAP client.

 This mysterious event occurs because the Outlook default settings for POP mail include the option to remove the messages from the server and put them in a folder on your local computer.
 To get those messages back to UW Email, perform the following steps: